gilbox/Cloe/Sources/Cloe/PublisherDispatcher/README.md

 ## Overview

-The publisher dispatcher handles a common task in a Redux application where there is some async task and we need to track the progress of that task.
+The publisher dispatcher handles a common challenge in a Redux application where there is some async task and we need to track the progress of that task.
 We may need to know that the task is *loading*, or *completed*, or that it has *failed* or been *cancelled*.